sgratzl/chartjs-chart-geo/README.md

 ## Bubble Map

 A Bubble Map (chart type: `bubbleMap`) aka Proportional Symbol is used to render maps with dots that are scaled according to some numerical value.
-It is based on a regular `bubble` chart where the positioning is done using latitude and longtitude with an additional `radiusScale` to create a legend for the different radi.
+It is based on a regular `bubble` chart where the positioning is done using latitude and longitude with an additional `sizeScale` to create a legend for the different radi.

 ![Bubble Map](https://user-images.githubusercontent.com/4129778/78821935-89cd8380-79da-11ea-81bf-842fcbd3eff4.png)